DataDog/hiring-engineers/answers.md

 ## Setup
 For this open source exercise I'm running Ubuntu 16.04 on my device.
 Before installing the agent, I read through the documentation located at the bottom of the assignment in order to gain an understanding of the Datadog agent.

+Finish the Datadog Agent setup by following the instructions on how to create a 14 day trial account on Datadog.

 Download the Datadog Agent in terminal.
 You will be given your own API key(DO NOT show your API key to the public)
 ```